mkulaczkowski/clusterone-tutorials/tensorboard/README.md

 ## More Info

-To learn more about this tutorial, take a look at the corresponding article on our blog (*not published yet*).
+To learn more about this tutorial, take a look at the corresponding articles on our [blog](https://medium.com/clusterone/tutorials)!

 For further info on the MNIST dataset, check out [Yann LeCun's page](http://yann.lecun.com/exdb/mnist/) about it.
 To learn more about TensorFlow and Deep Learning in general, take a look at the [TensorFlow](https://tensorflow.org) website.